paukstelis/octoprint_deploy/README.md

   * run the command `git clone https://github.com/paukstelis/octoprint_deploy.git`.
   * run the command `sudo octoprint_deploy/octoprint_deploy.sh`.
   * Choose `Prepare System` from the menu.
 Select your distribution type.
 All deb-based system use the same selection.
 This will install necessary packages, install OctoPrint, and start a template instance.
   * You will be asked if you want to use haproxy.
-This will make your instances available on port 80 (e.g. http://localhost/instancename).
+This will make your instances available on port 80 (e.g. http://localhost/instancename/).
   * You will be asked which streamer you would like to install (mjpg-streamer or ustreamer).
+  * You will be prompted if you want to setup the admin user and do the first run wizard via the commandline.
+If you do this now you can start making new instances as soon as the system preparation is complete.
-  * Setup admin user by connecting to your system (either http://localhost:5000 or http://[hostname]:5000 via a browser
+  * If you didn't setup admin user in the step above, setup admin user by connecting to your system (either http://localhost:5000 or http://[hostname]:5000 via a browser
   * __This instance is just a generic template used for making all your other instances.
 You need to make at least one instance using the script when this is done.
 Do not add a camera to the generic instance.__
   * Continue with octoprint_deploy script, choose `Add Instance` and follow the instructions.
   * If your printer does not have a serial number (all Creality printers) allow the auto-detection to time-out and it will detect by the USB port you plugged it in to.